Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Ramification of relative homologies

 The triangle $A$ is a vanishing homology.
 Take a reference point $z^*$ in any of non-vanishing polygons, say in~$B$.

-Introduce the base paths $\gamma_{A}$, \dots , $\gamma_{G}$ (the path $\gamma_B$ is trivial) as it is shown \figurename~\ref{f:01061a1}, left.
+Introduce the base paths $\gamma_{A}$, \dots , $\gamma_{G}$ (the path $\gamma_B$ is trivial) as it is shown in \figurename~\ref{f:01061a1}, left.
 The paths are shown in green.
 One can see that these paths belong to the surface $\Sigma$ shown by the red bridge symbols.
-This choice of base paths is in agreement with the condition of Lemma~\ref{le:trans_contours} and its corollary, thus the green base paths can be omitted in favor of the bridge notations.
-Introduce also simple loops $\gamma_1, \gamma_2 , \gamma_3$ that are generators of $\PI (t)$ (see \figurename~\ref{f:01061a1}, right).
+This choice of base paths is in agreement with the condition of Lemma~\ref{le:trans_contours} and its corollary, thus the green base paths can be omitted in favour of the bridge notations.
+Introduce also some simple loops $\gamma_1, \gamma_2 , \gamma_3$ that are generators of $\PI (t)$ (see \figurename~\ref{f:01061a1}, right).

 \begin{remark} We transported the reference point from $A$ (see \figurename~\ref{f:01043}) to $B$ along the corresponding base path.
 As it follows from Proposition~\ref{pr:surface_Sigma_trivial}, such a change does not affect the path-indices of the polygons.
-However, taking a reference point far away from the vanishing cycle is preferable, since the reference point there experiences no transformation as $\sigma(t)$ evolves with~$t$. \end{remark}
+However, taking a reference point far away from the vanishing cycle is preferable, since the reference point there experiences no transformation as $\sigma_2(t)$ evolves with~$t$. \end{remark}

-The Landau set $\cL$ consists of a single value $t = t_*$, for which the line $\sigma(t_*)$ passes through the crossing point of $\sigma_1$ and $\sigma_3$ (see \figurename~\ref{f:01061a}).
-Let $\lambda$ be a simple loop in the $t$-space passing about~$t_*$ (for a single time in the positive direction).
+The Landau set $\cL$ consists of a single value $t = t_*$, for which the line $\sigma_2(t_*)$ passes through the crossing point of $\sigma_1$ and $\sigma_3$ (see \figurename~\ref{f:01061a}).
+Let $\lambda$ be a simple loop in the $t$-space passing about~$t_*$ once in the positive direction.

-\message{!We have too many figures with the same triangle.
-Maybe we can shorten the paper and draw a single triangle.
-Say, we can reuse \figurename~\ref{f:01065}.
-However, the paper is still formally correct and more readable.}

 \begin{theorem} The basis shown in \figurename~\ref{f:01061a1} is transformed by the loop $\lambda$ shown in \figurename~\ref{f:01061a} as

 \end{theorem}